CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 ## Creating environments so that other user's can access them

 Giving other users an access to your Conda environment is as easy as giving them read access to the directory containing the environment, in principle.
+If you use $PROJAPPL in Puhti this is the defult setting.

-In practice it is very easy to update packages, and then forget to give read access to the updated files.
+In other environmnets, like a local server or a Virtual Machine it is very easy to update packages, and then forget to give read access to the updated files.
 Also, some additional considerations need to be made, if multiple persons are maintaining the environment, and accidental overwrites and other mistakes are to be avoided.